-Overview: Understanding that patterns often include rules and these can be seen in a variety of ways, including through art, music and dance.
+Overview: Understanding that patterns often include rules and these can be seen in a variety of ways, including through art, music, and dance through Irish Washerwoman Rules.

 Grades: 3-5 | Content Areas: Math and Dance

-With St. Patrick’s Day fast approaching, this lesson comes at just the right time.
+If you’re looking for an activity for St. Patrick’s Day, this lesson comes at just the right time.
 With celebrations like these, there is often a tricky line to walk when it comes to showcasing the actual history and culture behind the event and getting caught up in the fun, but not always accurate, “traditions”.
 In today’s lesson, we’re showcasing a traditional Irish Jig (which you can use as a way discuss the regional music, art and dance of Ireland) as an avenue for exploring rules within patterns in math.